Connect with Us

 Which EcoTank printer is best for stickers?

-The best EcoTank printer for stickers is the EcoTank Photo ET-8550, which is specifically designed for high-quality photo and sticker printing.
+One of the best EcoTank printer for stickers is the EcoTank Photo ET-8550, which is specifically designed for high-quality photo and sticker printing.

 What is DPI and why is it important in sublimation printing?